Skip over main navigation

 To access our services, you can ask the person you know to attend one of our drop-ins.
 They can turn up to any drop-in and do not need to let us know they are coming in advance.
 If you need details of when and where our drop-ins run then please contact us.
 If you are concerned that the person you want us to support will not be able to attend any of our drop-ins, or if you would like to give us information about a specific issue, then please make a referral using our referral form and the external referral guidance notes provided.

-We are also launching a new mental health programme, where women can access support groups, one-to-one emotional support, arts and crafts, and various well-being activities.
-To refer someone into this service, please complete the following referral form and email to [email protected].
+We also have a Mental Health Programme where women can access support groups, one-to-one emotional support, arts and crafts, and various well-being activities.

 Published: 16th July, 2018